-Non-Degree Seeking Students
+Non-Degree Seeking Student Admissions

-Non-degree seeking students are allowed to attend GMC and earn a maximum of 15 credit hours.
-These students must follow general admission guidelines and placement testing guidelines.
-Students admitted as non-degree seeking students must meet the prerequisites for each course they choose to take.
-Waivers for these requirements may be granted on an individual basis for students who have completed an Associate's degree or higher by petitioning the Associate/Assistant Academic Dean a that campus.
-After the completion of 15 credit hours, the student must select a degree program.
+Non-degree seeking students must follow GMC's general admission guidelines and placement testing guidelines.
+Students admitted as non-degree seeking students may register for any course for which the prerequisite has been satisfied.
+Waivers for these requirements may be granted on an individual basis for students who have completed an Associate's degree or higher by petitioning the Academic Dean at that campus.
 Non-degree seeking students are ineligible for financial aid.